pdxjohnny/redis-app/README.md

-Docker Go Base
+Redis App
 ---

-This repo is meant to be used as a starting point for go projects
+This is a go application which uses redis

+This project was built off of [pdxjohnny/go-starter](https://github.com/pdxjohnny/go-starter)

 It uses docker to compile the binaries and the main Dockerfile adds the linux binary to the busybox image to create an extremely small final image